Eastern Air Defense Sector: Cold War

-The Sector's history begins on 1 April 1956 when the 4621st Air Defense Wing was organized.
-The sector's predecessors, the 4709th Defense Wing (later 4709th Air Defense Wing) and the 52d Fighter-Interceptor Wing had performed the air defense mission at McGuire AFB, New Jersey since 1949.
+The sector's history begins on 1 April 1956 when the 4621st Air Defense Wing was organized.
+The sector's predecessors, the 4709th Defense Wing (later 4709th Air Defense Wing) and the 52d Fighter-Interceptor Wing had performed the air defense mission at McGuire Air Force Base, New Jersey since 1949.

 The wing operated a Manual Air Direction Center (MDC) at Roslyn AFS, New York.
 It was redesignated as the New York Air Defense Sector (NYADS) on 1 October.
 The sector's mission was to train and maintain tactical flying units in state of readiness in order to defend Northeast United States while initially continuing to operate the MDC.

 In 1958, in response to the threat of long-range Soviet bombers, the U.S. and Canada signed a treaty creating the bi-national North American Air Defense Command (NORAD), responsible for both countries’ air defense and air sovereignty.
 Air Defense Sectors were established soon after, including the New York Air Defense Sector (NYADS) headquartered at McGuire Air Force Base, New Jersey.
 Responsibility for air defense of the Northeast changed with various reorganizations.

 The organization was in large part responsible for one of the foundational projects of the computer era: the development of the SAGE (Semi-Automatic Ground Environment) air defense system, from its first test at Bedford, Massachusetts, in 1951, to the installation of the first unit of the New York Air Defense Sector of the SAGE system, in 1958.